alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 While this ideal reduces the amount of control we can exercise over a system, it decreases both the surface area for error and cognitive load on the operator.
 As the complexity of systems grows, operator cognitive load becomes increasingly important.

-When we’ve applied these principles in practical systems at Google, they typically resulted in easy, broad adoption and low cost for internal user support.
+When we've applied these principles in practical systems at Google, they typically resulted in easy, broad adoption and low cost for internal user support.

 ## Configuration Asks Users Questions